logzio/logz-docs/_source/user-guide/infrastructure-monitoring/prometheus-importing-dashbds.md

 In the left navigation pane, click <i class="fas fa-plus"></i> and select **Import**.
 ![Import dashboards to Logz.io](https://dytvr9ot2sszz.cloudfront.net/logz-docs/metrics-prometheus/import-dash-prometheus.png)

-  - To import your existing Prometheus dashboards, first export the relevant dashboards as JSON files, then click **Upload json file** and select the files to upload.
+  - To import your existing Prometheus dashboards, first export the relevant dashboards as JSON files, then click **Upload JSON file** and select the files to upload.

     For related information see [Upload JSON logs]({{site.baseurl}}/shipping/log-sources/json-uploads).
   <!-- - To import dashboards from Grafana.com, enter the relevant dashboard URL or ID in **Import via grafana.com** and **Load** them. -->